david-a-parry/codingToGenomic/README.md

     ./CodingToGenomic -c 100 -t F53H8.4

-You may also use other identifiers (CCDS, UniProt, Entrez Gene, RefSeq) with the -g/--gene option to map to the relevant ensembl gene.
+You may also use other identifiers (CCDS, UniProt, Entrez Gene, RefSeq) with the -g/--gene option to map to the relevant ensembl gene/transcript.
 Other identifiers may also be usable as long as they are not in a format that could be interpretted as one of the supported identifiers and are supported by the Ensembl REST API, so feel free to test different identifiers with the -g/--gene option.

 ## Credit

-CodingToGenomic was written by David A. Parry (d.a.parry@leeds.ac.uk).
+CodingToGenomic was written by David A. Parry.
 It uses [Ensembl's REST API](http://rest.ensembl.org/)

 ## License